-The Victorian Reportable Conduct Scheme seeks to improve the response of organisations to allegations of child abuse and child-related misconduct by their workers and volunteers.
+The Victorian Reportable Conduct Scheme seeks to improve organisations' response to their worker's and volunteers' allegations of child abuse and child-related misconduct.
 The scheme is established by the Child Wellbeing and Safety Act 2005 (the Act).

 The Commission for Children and Young People is responsible for administering the scheme.